What is VISP?

 Step 4: CONTINUE TO ATTEND YOUR REGULAR PV CLASSES while you wait to be contacted by the counseling office of an available opening in VISP.

 Step 5: Attend an orientation at VISP with a parent/guardian.
-(Orientations are usually held on Mondays at 8:00am in room V-1).
+(Orientations are usually held on Mondays at 8:00 am in room C-6).